bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 Other options could be selected for `--p` and `--h`, but we are using this setting initially as they compare occupations with sentences with gendered words.
 This expands templates into a set of premise-hypothesis pairs and write the result into a CSV file.
 The files used for this are in the [bias_nli folder](evaluation/bias_nli).

 There is then a function to produce the scores when it is given a model and tokenizer.
 It will return a dictionary with net neutral and fraction neutral values.
+An output file is also saved with all predictions, NOTE: 'entailed' and 'contradicted' are incorrectly switched in this additional file.

 #### Bias-STS